 In order to have soft roti you should use oil when you cook the roti.
 Flip regularly and keep them warm underneath a fresh kitchen towel.
 These are so good you can eat them all by them selves.
 Just try you will see I am right.
 Eat it with some chicken like with the my fathers rustic roti.

 How to store?

-These deep freeze really well so you can make a batch and store for future use.
+- This soft savory roti freeze really well.
+So you can make a batch, fold them and store them in your freezer for future use.

 Have you every eaten roti?
 Let me know if you did and how much you like it.

 We are making a dish that is very common in the Surinam.
 Today I show you how to make soft savory roti with Dahl filling.
 Lets get started!

 - 70 grams of yellow split pea flour or 70 grams of yellow split peas

 - ½ teaspoon Kurkuma

 Combine the self-raising flour, salt, baking powder and water.